-St. Lucie County Commissioners could remove mask mandate soon
+St. Lucie County commissioners could remove mask mandate soon

 St. Lucie is the only Treasure Coast county that still has a mandatory mask mandate.
 But perhaps not for much longer.

-County Administrator Howard Tipton says they’ve been open for business during the pandemic.
+County Administrator Howard Tipton said they've been open for business during the pandemic.

 "We've been working over these months to get to this point, so it's an exciting time to think that we're actually here," Tipton said.

-But Commissioner Townsend said after spring break, it’s Memorial Day... then the Fourth of July.
+But Townsend said after spring break, it's Memorial Day and then the Fourth of July.

 The mask mandate will be put on the county agenda April 6.